 I have just started marketing my 2 bed apartment in Newton Aycliffe.
 Conveyancing lawyers have not yet been instructed, however I have recently received a half-yearly maintenance charge demand – Do I pay up?

 Your conveyancing lawyer is likely to suggest that you should clear the service charge as normal given that all ground rent and maintenance invoices should be allotted on completion, so you should recover the relevant percentage by the buyer for the period running from after the completion date to the next payment date.
 Most managing agents will not acknowledge the buyer unless the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
 Having a clear account will assist your cause and will leave you no worse off financially.

 I bought a split level flat in Newton Aycliffe, conveyancing formalities finalised 9 years ago.
 How much will my lease extension cost?
 Similar flats in Newton Aycliffe with an extended lease are worth £197,000.
 The ground rent is £55 per annum.
 The lease runs out on 21st October 2078

 With just 55 years left to run we estimate the premium for your lease extension to range between £31,400 and £36,200 plus legals.

-The figure above a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of detailed investigations.
-Do not use this information in tribunal or court proceedings.
-There may be additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-You should not take any other action based on this information before seeking the advice of a professional.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs without more detailed due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Please do not move forward placing reliance on this information before seeking the advice of a professional.